NSW Companion Card welcomes all feedback.

 Ashfield NSW 1800

-If you have a complaint about your Companion Card not being recognised, or if you have a problem with access or unfair treatment at venues/activities, you should talk first to the manager or owner of the venue/activity.
+If you have some feedback about your Companion Card not being recognised, or if you have a problem with access or unfair treatment at venues/activities, you should talk first to the manager or owner of the venue/activity.

 If you are still not satisfied, please contact us by phone, email or in writing, in one of the ways listed above.